Topics The "Regular Meeting with the French Association of the Pharmaceutical Industry (Leem)" was held

 In this session, a detailed explanation of the early access scheme in France was given, including early access and compassionate access, requirements to be eligible for the scheme, the payback mechanism, and the actual application of the scheme.
 The presentation was followed by an explanation of Leem's position on the EU common HTA, which will start in 2025, as well as the current status and direction of various market access-related reforms.

-During the question-and-answer session, the Pharmaceutical Manufacturers' Association asked how Leem perceives the early access scheme and whether there are any negative factors for companies.
+During the Q&A session, the JPMA asked how Leem perceives the early access scheme and whether there are any negative factors for companies, and Leem expressed its strong awareness of the clawback system as a surcharge on companies.
 Leem stated that he was very concerned about the clawback system as a surcharge on companies.

 Concluding Remarks

-Ms. Sachiko Nakagawa, Executive Director of the Pharmaceutical Manufacturers Association of Japan (PMAJ), expressed her hope that the historic bilateral meetings between the two countries will continue to strengthen the cooperative relationship between France and Japan, now in its 28th year.
-He also noted that both countries share the same issue of NHI drug prices and that the Pharmaceutical Manufacturers Association of Japan (PMAJ) will continue to pay attention to the policy trends in France.
+Sachiko Nakagawa, JPMA Executive Director, expressed her hope that the historic bilateral meetings between the two countries will continue to strengthen the cooperative relationship between France and Japan, now in its 28th year.
+He also noted that both countries share the same issue of NHI drug prices, and JPMA will continue to pay close attention to the policy trends in France.
 He also proposed that the next meeting be held in Japan after the G7 Hiroshima Summit in 2023.
 The meeting was again a very meaningful one, where we were able to deepen our mutual understanding and actively exchanged opinions in each session.

 Group photo Group photo

-( Masahiro Mizobuchi, Team Leader, France Team, Europe Group, Europe and America Subcommittee, International Committee)
+( Masahiro Mizobuchi, Leader, France Team, Europe Group, Europe and North America Subcommittee, International Affairs Committee)

 Share this page